zelch/terraform-provider-bitbucket/docs/resources/forked_repository.md

 # bitbucket\_forked\_repository

-Provides a Bitbucket repository resource.
+Provides a Bitbucket repository resource that is forked from a parent repo.

-This resource allows you manage your repositories such as scm type, if it is private, how to fork the repository and other options.
+This resource allows you manage properties of the fork, if it is private, how to fork the repository and other options.
+SCM cannot be overriden, as it is inherited from the parent repository.
+Creation will fail if the parent repo has `no_forks` as its fork policy.

 ## Example Usage